toshi0383/TVMLKitchen/README.md

 and more...

 ## Note
-We don't support dynamic view reloading.
+We don't support dynamic view reloading in most cases.
 For now, if you need 100% dynamic behavior, go ahead and use UIKit.

 # Installation